paulfcollins/public-azure/Azure-Lighthouse/README.md

 There are some key scenatios where Azure Lighthouse can be utilised as shown below:
 ![Azure Lighthouse Overview](https://github.com/paulfcollins/public-azure/blob/master/Azure-Lighthouse/images/lighthouseoverview.png)
-In this demo I choose to show how to deploy Azure Policy from an MSP tenant to an enterprise subscription.
+In this demo I chose to show how to deploy Azure Policy from an MSP tenant to an enterprise subscription.

 These folders contain the necessary ARM templates and scripts to demo setting up Azure Lighthouse.
 I utilised [Visual Studio Code](https://code.visualstudio.com/) to run the scripts but you could upload all the necessary files into Cloud Shell and deploy it all from there (I have included a sample script in the _scripts_ folder for this scenario).

-[_arm-templates_](https://github.com/paulfcollins/public-azure/tree/master/Azure-Lighthouse/arm-templates) folder contains ARM Templates for set up delegated management at a Subscription or Resource Group level, the templates also define the Subscription Role Assignments in the Managed (Customer) tenant.
+The [_arm-templates_](https://github.com/paulfcollins/public-azure/tree/master/Azure-Lighthouse/arm-templates) folder contains ARM Templates for setting up delegated management at a Subscription or Resource Group level, the templates also define the Subscription Role Assignments in the Managed (Customer) tenant.

-[_policy-templates-samples_](https://github.com/paulfcollins/public-azure/tree/master/Azure-Lighthouse/policy-template-samples) folder contains two sample policy templates:
+The [_policy-templates-samples_](https://github.com/paulfcollins/public-azure/tree/master/Azure-Lighthouse/policy-template-samples) folder contains two sample policy templates:
    * Audit Storage Accounts that do not have Secure Access (Https) enabled
    * Deny Storage Accounts from being created if Secure Access (Https) is disabled during the provisioning process

-[_scripts_](https://github.com/paulfcollins/public-azure/tree/master/Azure-Lighthouse/scripts) folder contains sample scripts to:
+The [_scripts_](https://github.com/paulfcollins/public-azure/tree/master/Azure-Lighthouse/scripts) folder contains sample scripts to:
    * Enable management of a Customer Tenant [<Link>](https://github.com/paulfcollins/public-azure/tree/master/Azure-Lighthouse/scripts/deployment)
-   * Query Azure Resource Manager (ARG) for storage accounts that do have Secure Transfer enabled [<Link>](https://github.com/paulfcollins/public-azure/tree/master/Azure-Lighthouse/scripts/policy-deployment)
+   * Query Azure Resource Graph (ARG) for storage accounts that do not have Secure Transfer enabled [<Link>](https://github.com/paulfcollins/public-azure/tree/master/Azure-Lighthouse/scripts/policy-deployment)
    * Query ARG (as above) and deploy the Audit policy [<Link>](https://github.com/paulfcollins/public-azure/tree/master/Azure-Lighthouse/scripts/policy-deployment)
    * Query ARG (as above) and deploy the Deny policy [<Link>](https://github.com/paulfcollins/public-azure/tree/master/Azure-Lighthouse/scripts/policy-deployment)
    * Scripts to remove the assignments and definitions for the Audit and Deny policies [<Link>](https://github.com/paulfcollins/public-azure/tree/master/Azure-Lighthouse/scripts/policy-removal)

 ## Deploy the Demo

-1. The first part of the process is the create Azure Active Directory groups that will be used to manage a 'Customer' Tenant.
-These groups could be based on specific roles and it is easier to assign permissions to groups rather than having to manage indivdual users.
+1. The first part of the process is to create the Azure Active Directory groups that will be used to manage a 'Customer' Tenant.
+These groups could be based on specific roles, and it is easier to assign permissions to groups rather than having to manage indivdual users.
 Users that need access to the Tenant can then be added to the group appropriate to their role.
    * Create an AAD Group that will be assigned the **_Contributor_** role
    * Create an AAD Group that will be assigned the **_Resource Policy Contributor_** role
    * Add users to these groups

 2. The process requires the _Id_ of the tenant that will be the 'Management' Tenant.
-One way to find the _Tenant Id_ is to use the [Get-AzTenant](https://docs.microsoft.com/en-us/powershell/module/az.accounts/get-aztenant?view=azps-4.3.0) cmdlet either in [Cloud Shell](https://docs.microsoft.com/en-us/azure/cloud-shell/overview) from the Azure Portal or via PowerShell.
+One way to find the _Tenant Id_ is to use the [Get-AzTenant](https://docs.microsoft.com/en-us/powershell/module/az.accounts/get-aztenant?view=azps-4.3.0) cmdlet either in [Cloud Shell](https://docs.microsoft.com/en-us/azure/cloud-shell/overview) from the Azure Portal, or via PowerShell.
 After running the command and noting the returned value for the _TenantId_, it will be used in the deployment template parameter file in the [Arm Templates Folder](https://github.com/paulfcollins/public-azure/tree/master/Azure-Lighthouse/arm-templates).

 3. Next, we need the _Id_ of the Azure AD Group(s) and Subscription Role(s) and we get these by running the following cmdlets:
    * `(Get-AzADGroup -DisplayName '<AAD GROUP NAME>').id`